The Digital Navigator Model

 What NDIA and Affiliates are doing to Develop the Digital Navigator Model

-In 2020, NDIA provided direct assistance to Rural LISC and the Salt Lake City Public Library to develop pilot Digital Navigator programs operating within their partner sites, and continues to provide consultation for digital navigator program development, management, training and technical assistance to community, regional and statewide programs.
+After fostering the inception of the Digital Navigator concept model in 2020, NDIA provided direct assistance to Rural LISC and the Salt Lake City Public Library to develop pilot Digital Navigator programs operating within their partner sites, and continues to provide consultation for digital navigator program development, management, training and technical assistance to community, regional and statewide programs.
 NDIA launched and directly supports 18 digital navigator programs in rural and Tribal communities in the National Digital Navigator Corps.

 Many NDIA affiliates have implemented the digital navigator model in their own way and support one another as a community through NDIA’s Digital Navigator Working Group.
 The digital navigator resources shared below were developed with members of the working group and are freely available for use and adaptation by any digital navigator program.
 This living model is ever-evolving to meet the needs of communities.
 Learning from all, NDIA shares best practices from the digital navigator model as they are developed.